DragonRuby/dragonruby-game-toolkit-contrib/deploy_template/mygame/documentation/05-sprites.md

 ## Rotation / Angle

 Unlike `solids` and `borders`, sprites can be rotated.
-This is how you rotate a sprite 90 degress.
+This is how you rotate a sprite 90 degrees.

 Note: All angles in DragonRuby Game Toolkit are represented in degrees (not radians).